George Stewart The Referee In Chief.

 Over the course of my visits to the Gardens, I remember having two conversations with George.

 After always wondering who this George person was, I decided I would just go up and casually introduce myself.
 I curiously asked him what was so important to always be writing on his notepad at every game.
 Also, why he found it necessary to leave his seat each period with about a minute left to play.
 Afterall, it wasn’t like he was lining up for snacks or beers.
-Sometimes he would be eating an ice cream bar in the corridor.
-He'd be leaning on his cane while dropping melted chocolate pieces on the front of his referee shirt, but I never saw George in a concession stand line up.
+Sometimes he would be eating an ice cream bar while leaning on his cane and dropping chocolate pieces melting on the front of his referee shirt, but I never saw George in a concession stand line up.

 It was a nosey question, but his answer just cemented my suspicions.
 George was very eccentric and was living in a completely different world from the rest of us earthlings that were standing around during the intermission on that night.